e-scooter-2077/documentation/Use Cases.md

 @startuml
 left to right direction
 actor "Customer" as c
+actor "Manager" as m
+actor "Assistant" as a
 rectangle "Use Cases" {
     usecase "Rent" as rent
     usecase "Pay" as pay